 Becoming knowledgeable about high-ability makes it possible for teachers to support the more-able child in a constructive manner and it will help parents to improve the understanding of their own child and the dynamics in the family.
 Knowledge about high-ability will give them tools to deal with the child in an appropriate way.

-PowerWood advocates being informed about high-ability and for besides meeting the intellectual needs to focus on the social and emotional needs of the more able child both in school and at home, with the goal of producing well-educated, self-confident, productive, happy and lifelong learners.
+PowerWood advocates being informed about high-ability and besides meeting the intellectual needs to also focus on the social and emotional needs of the more able child both in school and at home, with the goal of producing well-educated, self-confident, productive, happy and lifelong learners.

 More-able neurodiverse children, regardless of their talent area, age, ethnic region, or economic level, need our support too!